GammaPhi/proof-relayer-service/README.md

 GET /fees
 ```

-See [this file](src/config.js) for each valid denomination/token pair.
+See [config.js](src/config.js) for each valid denomination/token pair.

 ## Deploy on Ubuntu 18